textileio/papers/draft.md

 Threads vs Thread
-: In short, *Threads* (plural) encompasses the whole system, including log orchestration and data stores built on those logs, whereas a *Thread* (sigular) is or more logs grouped together by a topic or ID.
+: In short, *Threads* (plural) encompasses the whole system, including log orchestration and data stores built on those logs, whereas a *Thread* (sigular) is one or more logs grouped together by a topic or ID.

 Record Logs
 ----------